DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 could be used for, and some older people asked us to explain what we meant by the words ‘computer’, ‘laptop’ and ‘internet’ – questions that left us stammering for non-technical descriptions.
-One man had seen twitter feeds on television programs, and grasped that it enabled people to participate in conversations, but wanted to know how that worked.
+One man had seen Twitter feeds on television programs, and grasped that it enabled people to participate in conversations, but wanted to know how that worked.

-As discussed in later chapters, there was significant interest in getting computers, primarily for kids schooling, entertainment, and for some cultural and enterprise activities.
+As discussed in later chapters, there was significant interest in getting computers, primarily for kids’ schooling, entertainment, and some cultural and enterprise activities.
 However, there were also significant doubts around affordability, the security of the equipment and language barriers.[^72] As the few individuals who owned a computer, or had owned one in the past, were conscious of who they allowed to use